 As part of this transition, the amqp gem maintainers team pursued a number of goals:

 In the end, several projects like evented-spec were born and became part of the amqp gem family of libraries.
-The “300 one patch forks” hell is a thing of the past.
+The "300 one patch forks" hell is a thing of the past.
 Even the initial pure Ruby implementation of the new serialization library was several times as memory efficient as the original one.
-The response to the Documentation guides response was very positive.
-The amqp gem 0.8.0.RCs implemented all but one RabbitMQ extension as well as AMQP 0.9.1 spec features that the original gem never fully implemented.
-Many heavy users of the gem upgraded to the 0.8.0.RCs.
+The response to the Documentation guides response was very positive. amqp gem 0.8.0 implemented all but one RabbitMQ extension as well as AMQP 0.9.1 spec features that the original gem never fully implemented.
+Many heavy users of the gem upgraded to 0.8 or later versions.
 The future for the amqp gem and its spin-offs is bright.

 amqp gems before 0.8.0 (0.6.x, 0.7.x) series implemented (most of) the AMQP 0.8 specification. amqp gem 0.8.0 implements AMQP 0.9.1 and thus requires RabbitMQ version 2.0 or later.
 See RabbitMQ versions for more information about RabbitMQ versions support and how to obtain up-to-date packages for your operating system.

 amqp gem 0.8.0 and later versions implement AMQP 0.9.1 and thus require RabbitMQ version 2.0 or later

 methods are implemented in amqp gem 0.8.x for backwards compatibility.